iTwin/itwinjs-core/plugins/test-tools/README.md

-# WMS Example Plugin
+# Test Tools Example Plugin

 Copyright © 2019 Bentley Systems, Incorporated.
 All rights reserved.

-An iModel.js example Plugin that demonstrates adding a WMS (Web Map Service) tiled graphics provider to the graphics of a view:
+An iModel.js example Plugin that adds some tools used for testing various WIP features in iModel.js.

 This plugin serves as an example of a plugin that can be added to iModel.js host applications.
 See http://imodeljs.org for comprehensive documentation on the iModel.js API and the various constructs used in this sample.